-- The cifs-utils tool is not installed on the client, or the mount.cifs command is not run in a directory that is specified by the PATH environment variable.
+- The cifs-utils package is not installed on the client, or the executable file of the mount.cifs command is not in a directory that is specified by the PATH environment variable.

 - The Linux ECS instance and the SMB file system belong to different Alibaba Cloud accounts.

-- The Linux ECS instance and the SMB file system reside in different networks (VPCs
+- The Linux ECS instance and the SMB file system reside in different regions.

-- The IP address of the Linux ECS instance is excluded from the whitelist of the SMB file system.
+- The IP address of the Linux ECS instance is excluded from the permission groups of the SMB file system.

 - The firewall of the Linux ECS instance denies access to the IP address or port 445 of the SMB file system.

-- The Linux ECS instance connects to the SMB file system by using an unsupported TCP port.
-SMB file systems only support port 445.
+- The Linux ECS instance attempts to connect to the SMB file system by using an unsupported Transmission Control Protocol (TCP) port.
+SMB file systems support only port 445.

-If port 445 is disabled on the target ECS instance, we recommend that you add rules for port 445 to a security group of the ECS instance.
+If port 445 is disabled, you must add rules for port 445 to a security group of the ECS instance.
 For more information, see Add security group rules.

-- The account that you use to log on to the Linux ECS instance does not have the root permissions or is not authorized to use the mount command.
-You can use the sudo command to authorize the administrator to use the mount command.
+- The account that you use to log on to the Linux ECS instance does not have the root permissions or is not authorized to run the mount command.
+You can run the sudo command to authorize the account to run the mount command.

-- The type of file system is not set to Common Internet File System (CIFS) when you mount the file system.
+- The file system type is not set to Common Internet File System (CIFS) when you mount the file system.

-- The version of the CIFS protocol is not 2.0.
+- The value of the vers option in the mount command is not 2.0.

 - The guest option is not set to username=guest, password=guest, or guest.

 - The specified value for uid, gid, dir_mode, or file_mode is invalid.

-- The SELinux settings for the mount directory are invalid.
+- The Security-Enhanced Linux (SELinux) settings for the mount directory are invalid.

 - The file system is mounted on more than 1,000 Linux ECS instances.
-This may be the cause when you cannot mount a file system on a node of Container Service for Kubernetes.
+This access failure may occur when you mount the file system on multiple nodes of Container Service for Kubernetes.

-- Check the /var/log/messages file and the output of the dmesg command.
+- Troubleshoot the failure based on the /var/log/messages file and the output of the dmesg command.

-You need to provide the version of your Linux operating system, mount commands, /var/log/messages log file, and output of the dmesg command.
+When you submit a ticket, you must provide the version of your Linux distribution, the mount commands, the /var/log/messages file, and the output of the dmesg command.

 Solution: Use the fio tool to test the performance of the SMB file system.
-For more information, see Performance testing for NAS.
+For more information, see Performance testing for Apsara File Storage NAS.

 - Cause 2: The bandwidth of the Linux ECS instance is low.

-Solution: Use multiple ECS instances to achieve the expected performance.
+Solution: Use multiple ECS instances to achieve the expected performance of the file system.

-- Cause 3: The cache for the SMB client is disabled.
+- Cause 3: Caching is disabled for the SMB client.

-Solution: Enable the cache by using the cache parameter.
-If the parameter is set to strict, the cache is enabled.
-If the cache parameter is set to none, the cache is disabled.
-By default, the cache for the SMB client is enabled.
+Solution: If the cache option is set to strict, caching is enabled.
+If the cache option is set to none, caching is disabled.
+By default, caching for an SMB client is enabled.
 You can run the

-- Cause 4: The I/O size set for the SMB client does not meet your business requirements.
+- Cause 4: The I/O size of the SMB client does not meet your business requirements.

-Solution: Specify a rsize or wsize value based on your business requirements.
-The default value is 1048576.
+Solution: Specify the rsize and wsize options based on your business requirements.
+The default value of the two options is 1048576.

-Solution: Select specifications for the Linux ECS instance based on your business and check the usage of CPU and memory resources to ensure that the file system is running as expected.
+Solution: Select specifications for the Linux ECS instance based on your business requirements.
+Check the usage of CPU and memory resources to ensure that the file system is running as expected.
 You can run the

 topcommand to check the usage of CPU and memory resources.